 - Strong Vibrations during Operation – Most saws of all kinds will vibrate when you turn them on.
 Even a handheld saw will vibrate in your palm when attempting to cut a piece of dense wood.
 However, take note of the fact that the harder the wood, the more likely you will have to deal with vibrations.
 One good thing is that this flaw tends to fluctuate based on the density alone.
 If you’re only cutting softwood boards and nothing else, vibration will be kept to a minimum and won’t leave your hands feeling jittery.
 If the vibration and shaking are too much for you at times, take a rest in between your work so that you don’t feel too much fatigue.
 This could only make it harder for you to cut in straight lines and end in taking two or more passes just to touch up the areas that weren’t cut properly (due to the shaking).

 - Noise – The amount of noise produced by a single track saw can sometimes be enough to wake up the neighbors.
 If you’re working at home and wish to have a saw that won’t keep up such a racket, you might have problems with finding one.
-Nevertheless, there are a few shown on the list this are quieter than others.
+Nevertheless, there are a few shown on the list this is quieter than others.
 Instead of a loud whirring noise that only gets higher when you cut something, you’ll hear a softer screech.
 But if all else fails, you could always attempt to limit your wood cutting to daytime hours when no one would mind the noise.
 In the dead of night is never a good time to finish off a few two-by-fours, unless you’re working at a construction site.

 - Splinters in the Wood – Saws will sometimes cut wood but leave a few splinters.
 If you see this, you can pass the saw over the affected area again until it’s smooth.
 Check the smoothness by placing your hands on the cut area.
 Be careful when doing so, as may end up cutting your puncturing yourself with the splinters as you feel and look for any imperfections.
 Eventually, your saw will dull and need a replacement.
 And when this occurs, the only solution would be to find a replacement, which is easy to do.
-Check the measurement requirements of your track saw before you by anything more to cut with.
+Check the measurement requirements of your track saw before you buy anything more to cut with.

 - No Instruction Manual – Some saws will surprisingly feature no instruction manual.
 If the saw that you buy has this problem, first check with the seller or manufacturer to see if there’s one that wasn’t included.
 If nothing comes up, then go to YouTube or any other similar site and search for the brand and model of your track saw.
 More often than not, there will be someone that has experience with your saw that can help you learn how to use it without breaking anything.
 Instruction manuals may not always be needed, but it’s better than having to look for random videos that might not everything you wanted to know about the tool very well.